Dress shirt: Fit

 In the bespoke (custom-made) industry where each shirt is made from an individually drafted pattern, these sizing problems are avoided, though there are still different ways of making the shirt fit.
 While many choose to cut the sleeve long and have the cuff catch on the hand to regulate its length, some prefer the much harder option of using a high armhole and carefully tailored shape, so that the cuff can be loose and still sit in exactly the right place wherever the arm moves.
+Concept design is a specific type of bespoke where the customer can choose also the features of the shirt.
+These features are usually created by the designer.

 Made-to-measure shirts may not fit quite as well as bespoke, but can provide a similar degree of customisation and fit at a lower cost.
 For sixty years, US designers and manufacturers of neckties and dress shirts were members of the Men's Dress Furnishings Association but the trade group shut down in 2008 due to declining membership caused by the declining numbers of men wearing neckties.

 As part of dress codes

-Dress shirts were formerly worn by men most times for nearly all activities.
-Although they have largely been replaced in recent years by pullover tops such as T-shirts or hoodies as casual wear, they remain overwhelmingly dominant as formal, business, and business casual attire, and they are almost always expected (or even required where dress codes are enforced) to be worn for such occasions.
+Dress shirts are overwhelmingly dominant as formal and business (even business casual) attire for men, and they are almost always expected (or even required where dress codes are enforced) to be worn for such occasions.
 This tends to apply even when neckties or suit jackets are not, or when even jeans may be worn in lieu of dress pants.

-Traditionally, only solid or striped shirts in white, shades of off-white (such as cream or ecru), and light blue were seen as appropriate for business attire in the United States.
+Traditionally, only solid or striped shirts in white, shades of off-white (such as cream or ecru), and light blue were seen as appropriate for business attire in North America.
 In the United Kingdom, lighter shades of pink and lavender are usually seen as equally appropriate.
-Checked shirts, particularly tattersall patterns, are associated with British country clothing and other more casual modes of dress.
-Darker colors such as black, navy, and red are not usually seen with business attire and are sometimes associated with mobsters in the United States.
+Checked shirts, particularly tattersall patterns, are associated with British country clothing and are seen more in rarer occasions when dress shirts are worn casually.
+Darker colors such as black, navy, and red are not usually seen with business attire and are sometimes associated with mobsters in North America.